pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 ### Making our code better

 We don't need the else statement.
-Let's get rid of it
+Let's get rid of it.

 ```js
 const printPrimes = (limit) => {